Fused Softmax

 n_rows, n_cols = x.shape

-# The block size is the smallest power of two greater than the number of columns in `x`
+# The block size of each loop iteration is the smallest power of two greater than the number of columns in `x`

 BLOCK_SIZE = triton.next_power_of_2(n_cols)